danieltynerbryan/youclip/README.md

 # YouClip

 A simple editor for Youtube videos.
+Currently deployed on Heroku at youclip.herokuapp.com

 ## Requirements